Tyler-Yates/bit-rot-checker/README.md

 If this file deviates from this recorded data at any point in the future, it will be considered bit rot.
 For privacy, the file path is hashed using SHA-256.
 The CRC-32 and size of the file are also recorded.
+This is an intensive process as the entire file must be read.
+For very large files, this processing can take several minutes or even hours.

 If the program processes a file it has already seen before, it compares the data of the file on disk with what is found in the database.
 If there is a difference, the file fails its verification and is logged.
 You can find the logs for this program under the `logs` directory in the root of this project.

 In case of interruptions, a recency dictionary is saved on disk.
-Files that have been checked recently (timeframe is configurable) and passed verification will be skipped.
+Files that have passed verification recently (timeframe is configurable) will be skipped.

 ## Configuration
 You will need to create a `config.json` file in the root of this project.